UGEcko/CustomMapFolders/readMe.md

 ﻿# Custom Map Folders (ChroMapper Plugin)
-A plugin for ChroMapper that adds custom map folders in the song selector menu!
+A plugin for ChroMapper that lets you add custom map folders in the song selector menu!

 ![image](https://github.com/user-attachments/assets/94a3480c-936d-4913-8808-27aa0a3682fd)